ibm-cloud-docs/resiliency/bcdr-approaches.md

 This approach differs to  Approach 1 in that some elements of the DR environment are built out, particularly networking services that have a longer lead time, thereby saving time should DR be called.
 This is a lower cost option compared to maintaining a full active/passive DR environment.

 While still taking an infrastructure as code / IBM Cloud Schematics approach, elements such as the VPC are built out into the DR region.
 This will include the ‘layout’ of the VPC networks and elements such as access control lists, security groups and so on.
-This will increase the overall admin overhead since changes to the production environment must be rolled out to the DR environment to ensure consistency.
+This will increase overall operational overheads, since changes to the production environment must be rolled out to the DR environment to ensure consistency and problems with mis-configuration are not encountered, should DR be called.

 Optionally, single servers of each type used in the deployment can be provisioned, configured and then shut down.
 In doing this, runtime costs are avoided, though there will be charges made for any storage consumed.
 This approach can enable a faster RTO for some services, where instances can be switched on and then scaled using instance templating and autoscaling techniques.